WildByDesign/AppContainer-Launcher/ReadMe.md

 ### Identifying LPAC Processes

 System Informer (previously Process Hacker) latest Nightly builds can identify LPAC as well.
-On the Token tab, go to Advanced to bring up the Token Properties and go to the Attributes tab.
-LPAC can be identified with the WIN://NOALLAPPPKG security attribute.
+On the Token tab, go to Advanced to bring up the Token Properties and go to the Container tab.
+Capabilities tab has important details as well.

 ## LICENSE